dridi-H/PFZ-GAIA-COMPETITION/README.md

 ## �🌊 Project Overview

-Wita serves as a digital ecosystem for marine professionals, researchers, and fishing communities by providing:
+Hwita serves as a digital ecosystem for marine professionals, researchers, and fishing communities by providing:

 - **🌐 Social Platform**: Modern social media interface with posts, messaging, and community features
 - **📊 IoT Dashboard**: Real-time monitoring of marine sensors and environmental data